CARTAvis/carta-controller/docs/src/installation.rst

 .. note::

-    Ensure that a custom ``frontendPath`` is set in the controller configuration.
+    If you install a custom frontend, ensure that a custom ``frontendPath`` is set in the controller configuration.

 NPM package
 ~~~~~~~~~~~